 November 14, 2019

-The Bujang Raba project aims to, together with five communities, protect 5336 ha of forest.
+The Bujang Raba project aims to protect 5336 ha of primary rain forest with the help of five local indigenous communities.
 In 2013, these communities were granted legally recognized rights by the Indonesian government.
 Protection of the area is estimated to preserve 630,000 tonnes of carbon during 10 years (2014-2023).